Zainab-Ipaye/flask-task-management-app/test_plan.md

-This test plan outlines the testing strategy used to validate the functionality, security, and robustness of the Task Management application built with Flask.
+This test plan outlines the testing strategy used to validate the functionality, security, and robustness of Zainab's Task Management application built with Flask.
 It includes unit, integration, and security tests aligned with OWASP and DevOps best practices.